An Independent Perspective on Oracle’s “You’re Spending Too Much on AWS” Campaign

 As is commonplace with any ‘special offer’ with licensing – the fine print or what isn’t stated in the marketing materials can be crucial in accurately planning your budget and comparing costs.
 One ‘gap’ in information encountered by our customers to date is that it has not yet been publicised or articulated directly in the campaign that both Oracle Automated Data Warehouse Cloud and Oracle Autonomous Transaction Processing Cloud (the only services to which this offer applies) require the Oracle Multi-Tenant database option as a pre-requisite, even though (as far as initial inquiries have found) the customer doesn’t explicitly see any benefit from pursuing this option.

-Until the 31st of May 2019, Oracle is waiving the cost of this option: after which, it will be mandatory for customers to have licenses in place for Multi-Tenant ($17,500 list price per Processor + 22% annual support) and, additionally in the case of over 16 OCPUs (cores), Real Application Clusters ($23,000 + 22% annual support).
+Until the 30th of November 2019, Oracle is waiving the cost of this option: after which, it will be mandatory for customers to have licenses in place for Multi-Tenant ($17,500 list price per Processor + 22% annual support) and, additionally in the case of over 16 OCPUs (cores), Real Application Clusters ($23,000 + 22% annual support).
+These options are not required for deployment on Oracle DBSE2; this is worthy of consideration.

-Customers should therefore include these additional costs in any comparison between Oracle’s Autonomous Database Offerings and any other cloud provider to accurately weigh up the costs.
+Customers should therefore include these very significant additional costs in any comparison between Oracle’s Autonomous Database Offerings and any other cloud provider to accurately weigh up the costs.

 Additionally, once the standby option is made available, customers will also have to additionally license Active Data Guard ($11,500 list price per Processor + 22% annual support).